jacobfulano/covid-mundana/_posts/2019-03-12-open-source-covid-datasets.md

 ![The COVID Tracking Project]({{ site.baseurl }}/assets/images/covid-tracking-project.png "The COVID Tracking Project")

 * [The Covid Tracking Project](https://covidtracking.com/).
+This project focuses on coronavirus *testing data* in the US.
+This includes positive and negative results, pending tests, and total people tested for each state.
+This is particularly important, since the CDC is currently not publishing complete testing data.[^fn1]
 This was created in part by reporters at _The Atlantic_ Robinson Meyer and Alexis Madrigal, and is currently maintained by a group of reporters and data scientists.
 The data is curated by hand and double checked manually.
 As they state on their website:
 > All our information comes from state/district/territory public health authorities—or, occasionally, from trusted news reporting, official press conferences, or (very occasionally) tweets or Facebook updates from state public health authorities or governors.

   * This data can be explored easily on [_The Atlantic_ tracker](https://www.theatlantic.com/health/archive/2020/03/how-many-people-tested-sick-coronavirus-covid-each-state-america/608413/)